wosevision/mighty-polling-socket-server/README.md

 ##### options.wsOptions
 Type: `object`

 Options to pass into the WebSocketServer instantiation, i.e. those supported by [ws](https://github.com/websockets/ws/blob/master/doc/ws.md).

+##### options.logging
+Type: `boolean`
+Default: `true`

+Whether to enable server log messages for polling activity.

+##### options.stats
+Type: `boolean`
+Default: `false`

+Whether to enable metrics routes.
+Sets up additional socket routes for monitoring:

+- connected clients and their routes
+- intervals and their ticks
+- whether the server is idle
+- last polled data
+- a pipe of the log from `options.logging`

 ### `PollingSocketServer.sources(sources)`
 #### sources